 The third Kansas Constitutional Convention was the Leavenworth Convention which was authorized by an act on February 10, 1858.
-On the 13th, before the governor had been given the three full days allowed by law for the consideration of the measure, the legislature adjourned.
+The legislature adjourned on February 13 before the governor had been given the three full days allowed by law to consider the measure.
 Governor James Denver, therefore, claimed that the act was not entitled to recognition as a law of the territory.
 However, under its provisions, an election for delegates was held on March 9th, and on the 23rd, the convention assembled at Minneola, Kansas.
 The convention was organized with James H. Lane as president and Samuel F. Tappan as clerk.

 The following day the convention voted to adjourn to meet at Leavenworth on March 25th.
-After appointing the committees, Lane resigned the presidency of the convention and Martin F. Conway was elected as his successor.
+After appointing the committees, Lane resigned from the presidency of the convention, and Martin F. Conway was elected as his successor.

 Franklin G. Adams, Henry J. Adams, J. D. Allen, A. B. Anderson, W. F. M. Arny, M. L. Ashmore, R. Austin, H. S. Baker, W. V. Barr, W. D. Beeler, F. N. Blake, W. E. Bowker, Charles H. Branscomb, J. L. Brown, T. H. Butler, W. H. Coffin, G. A. Colton, Uriah Cook, A. Danford, James Davis, J. C. Douglass, J. M. Elliott, J. S. Emery, H. J. Espy, Robert Ewing, Thomas Ewing, Jr .., Lucian Fish, R. M. Fish, James Fletcher, Charles A. Foster, G. M. Fuller, J. K. Goodin, I. T. Goodnow, W. R. Griffith, J. F. Hampson, Henry Harvey, J. P. Hatterscheidt, G. W. Higinbotham, G. D. Humphrey, H. P. Johnson, R. A. Kinzie, Alburtus Knapp, James H. Lane, Alfred Larzelere, Edward Lynde, William McCullough, A. W. McCauslin, Caleb May, Charles Mayo, R. B. Mitchell, James Monroe, W. R. Monteith, B. B. Newton, C. S. Perham, D. Pickering, J. H. Pillsbury, Preston B. Plumb, J. G. Rees, John Ritchie, W. Y. Roberts, Hugh Robertson, Orville Root, W. W. Ross, E. S. Scudder, J. M. Shepherd, A. H. Shurtleff, Amasa Soule, William Spriggs, Samuel Stewart, J. R. Swallow, James Telfer, Timothy D. Thacher, J. C. Todd, R. U. Torry, Thomas Trower, G. W. K. Twombly.
 J. M. Walden, W. L. Webster, A. W. Williams, A. L. Winans, James M. Winchell, Samuel N. Wood, C. A. Woodworth.

-Finally, Free-Staters were in control of the legislature and passed a radical anti-slavery constitution granting voting rights to African Americans.
-The constitution was ratified by Kansas voters but not approved by the U.S. Congress, which was at the time controlled by pro-slavery leaders controlled the Congress, where they ensured its failure at the national level.
+Finally, Free-Staters controlled the legislature and passed a radical anti-slavery constitution granting voting rights to African Americans.
+The constitution was ratified by Kansas voters but not approved by the U.S. Congress, which was at the time controlled by pro-slavery leaders controlled the Congress, which ensured its failure at the national level.